 It supports 802.11ac with dual bands of 2.4GHz @ 150Mb/s and 5GHz @ 433Mb/s and runs over USB 2.0.
-It isn't the fastest, then, but for getting online, doing some shopping, keeping up with social media, and streaming content up to HD quality it will be fine.
+It isn't the fastest, then, but for getting online, doing some shopping, keeping up with social media, and streaming content (including Zoom calls) up to HD quality it will be fine.

 The low price is of course the main draw, as is the compact design that makes the dongle something you can leave plugged into your laptop without worrying about breaking it.

 US readers can't buy it under the Foktech brand, but can opt for the USBNovel dongle which shares the same design and features, and cost $12.99 at the time of writing.

 Shirking the stick-style design of other adapters, D-Link instead opts for a sphere that resemble either a PokéBall or Thermal Detonator (depending on your particular taste in sci-fi and gaming).
 The result is a very attractive addition to your desktop which can also beef up your Wi-Fi capabilities.